East Tyrol – General Information

 The children’s park in the town of Sillian offers many fun activities for kids!
 The park has activities such as mini-golf, a ropes course, a winter wonderland, ice skating, and more.

-Essential Additional Information for Visiting
+Essential Additional Information for Your Visit

 Opening Hours: July to October from 9:00 AM to 7:00 PM.